-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 γ the Registrant γ a Party other than the Registrant X Check th ne appropriate box: X Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 14a-12 Forgent Networks, Inc. 108 Wild Basin Road, Austin, Texas 78746 (Na ame of Person(s) Filing Proxy Statement if other than the Registrant) The Red Oak Fund, LP, a Delaware limited partnership; Pinnacle Fund, LLLP, a Colorado limited liability limited partnership; E Bear Market Opportunity Fund, L.P., a Delaware limited partnership; Pinnacle Partners, LLC, a Colorado limited liability company; Red Oak Partners, LLC, a New York limited liability company; David Sandberg.
-Payment of Filing Fee (Check the appropriate box): X No fee required.
-I_I Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed b by the Registrant □ by a Party other than the Registrant ⊠ Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Rule 14a-12 Forgent Networks, Inc. 108 Wild Basin Road, Austin, Texas 78746 (Name of Person(s) Filing Proxy Statement if other than the Registrant) The Red Oak Fund, LP, a Delaware limited partnership; Pinnacle Fund, LLP, a Colorado limited liability limited partnership; Bear Market Opportunity Fund, L.P., a Delaware limited partnership; Pinnacle Partners, LLC, a Colorado limited liability company; Red Oak Partners, LLC, a New York limited liability company; David Sandberg.
+Payme ent of Filing Fee (Check the appropriate box): X No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
 1. Title of each class of securities to which transaction applies: 2.
 Aggregate number of securities to which transaction applies: 3.
 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4.
 Proposed maximum aggregate value of transaction: 5.
-Total fee paid: 1_1 Fee paid previously with preliminary materials.
+Total fee paid: Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 1. Amount Previously Paid: 2.
 Form, Schedule or Registration Statement No.: 3.
 Filing Party: 4.
 Date Filed: